Skip to main content

 Overview and Purpose

-The purpose of the NIH Competing Renewal R01 Program is to increase the submission success rate of NIH R01 renewal applications with the long-term goal of increasing Purdue’s NIH funding portfolio.
-The backbone of a major research university’s NIH portfolio is R01 awards.
-A need exists to assist NIH investigators to improve the first submission success rates of R01 competitive renewal applications.
-A small influx of funds at a pivotal time in the project period will allow freedom to extend studies, try higher risk approaches, or gain access to samples/materials that are beyond the available funds, which are concentrated on the most “doable” experiments.
+The purpose of the NIH Competing Renewal R01 Program is to increase the success rate of NIH R01 renewal applications with the long-term goal of increasing Purdue’s NIH funding portfolio.
+Pilot funds at a pivotal time in the project period will allow freedom to extend studies, try higher risk approaches, or gain access to samples/materials that are beyond the available funds, which are concentrated on the most “doable” experiments.
 These approaches, if successful, will provide critical data that will increase the probability of success in the renewal process.
-Examples of experimental approaches that would fall under the Office of Research funding include, but are not limited to: genetically modified experimental animals, global proteomics/metabolomics studies, broad/deep genetic analysis, and advanced imaging studies.

 Eligibility

-Faculty who hold active NIH R01 grants and anticipate submitting a competitive renewal within 12-18 months of one of the above deadlines are eligible to apply.
+Tenure-track/tenured and research faculty at Purdue University who hold active NIH R01 grants and anticipate submitting a competitive renewal within 18 months of the above deadline (December 6, 2024) are eligible to apply.

 Maximum Award